When Was Lacrosse Invented?

 Lacrosse was not always known by its current name.
 The indigenous tribes who played early versions of lacrosse-style games over the centuries had their own names for the game in their native languages.

-Also Read: Why Do Lacrosse Players Drop Their Sticks?
+Also Read: Do Lacrosse Balls Float?

 The Huron tribe referred to their lacrosse-type game as “tekasekresh” which translated to “little brother of war.”
 Other tribes had names like “baggataway”, “tachquaraqunday”, or “stickball“.